Karinza38/retroarch-thumbnail-cleaner/README.md

 ---
 # Why
-There's a tool for this available on Windows, but not on Linux.
+There's a tool for this available on Windows, [Delete-RetroArch-Unneeded-Thumbnails](https://github.com/maforget/Delete-RetroArch-Unneeded-Thumbnails).
+But it's not on Linux.
 So, I made this!